 Samuel Hoag, long-time publisher and editor of the Herald, was called the “Dean of Dutchess County editors”, and Charles S. Wilber, publisher of the Register, was called the oldest newspaperman in Dutchess County, and perhaps the Hudson Valley, when he died in 1925 in his 85th year.
 The newspapers merged in 1926 as The Register-Herald, which folded in 2009, ending 150 years of newspapers in Pine Plains.

 - In the late 1800s, Barnum and Bailey Circus boarded show animals over the winter at local farms for $5/month per animal, with a circus employee boarding with the farmer for $10/month.

-- John H. Righter, whose game company Selchow & Righter had its first big commercial success with the manufacture of Parcheesi in the late 1800s, was from Pine Plains.
+- John H. Righter, whose game company Selchow & Righter had its first big commercial success with the manufacture of Parcheesi in the late 1800s, had Pine Plains roots.

 - Seymour Smith Institute, a co-educational boarding school, opened in 1879, the bequest of Seymour Smith.
 Unique for a rural community at the time, it was noted for its academic excellence and attracted students from as far away as South Carolina.
 The Pine Plains location was touted for its healthy climate, “free from every form of malarial disease” and “far removed from the temptations incident to large towns and cities.”
 Closed in 1896, it reopened as Seymour Smith Academy, a union free school and teacher training school.
 It was torn down in 1932 to make way for the new central school.